christian-fei/christian-fei.github.io-pandoc/_drafts/2015-04-27-About-business-value-and-confidence-in-legacy-projects.md

 mostly because of its fragility and high entanglement of components in the application.

 I still didn't find the antidote to this poison.
-But I understood that the external quality (as soon as it works and there are no nasty bugs), the code underneath doesn't matter *that much*.
+But I came to the conclusion that as long as the external quality is acceptance and solves the business problem, the code underneath doesn't matter *that much*.
+You can (try to) ignore it *for now*.

 *(sorry if I offended you with this strong statement)*